-The Nato frigate helicopter (NFH) is one of two versions of the NH90 twin-engine multirole helicopter being developed by NH Industries.
-The other version is the NH90 TTH tactical transport helicopter.
+The Nato frigate helicopter (NFH) is one of two versions of the NH90 twin-engine multirole helicopter manufactured by NHIndustries.
+The other version is the NH90 TTH (tactical transport helicopter).

 The primary missions of the NH90 NFH helicopter are in the autonomous anti-submarine warfare (ASW) and anti-surface ship warfare (AsuW) role.

-In a typical four-hour 'relocation on call' operation, the helicopter would take: 35 minutes to reach the area of operation; 20 minutes releasing sonobuoys; two hours on surveillance in the area of operations; 30 minutes releasing torpedoes; and 35 minutes to return to ship and land, with 20 minutes in reserve.
+In a typical four-hour ‘relocation on call’ operation, the helicopter would take: 35 minutes to reach the area of operation; 20 minutes releasing sonobuoys; two hours on surveillance in operations; 30 minutes releasing torpedoes; and 35 minutes to return to ship and land, with 20 minutes in reserve.

 In a typical four-hour ‘screening’ operation, the helicopter would take: 15 minutes to reach the area of operation; three hours and 30 minutes in the operations zone carrying out 11 consecutive cycles of ten-minute sonar dipping; and 15 minutes to return to the ship and land, with 20 minutes reserve.

-The cockpit has five 8in×8in colour multifunction liquid crystal displays for flight, mission systems and maintenance data.
-Honeywell Primus 701A weather radar is fitted.
+The cockpit has five 8in×8in colour multifunction liquid crystal displays for flight, mission systems and maintenance data, and a Honeywell Primus 701A weather radar.

 The avionics package includes the Thales Topowl helmet-mounted sight and display which has a 40° field of view.
 Topowl also equips the Tiger and Rooivalk attack helicopters.